.dinoprompts

 Step-by-Step Instructions

-1. Open DinoAI by clicking the DinoAI icon (πŸͺ„) in the left panel
+1. Open DinoAI by clicking the DinoAI icon (πŸͺ„) in the right panel

 2. Access Prompt Creation by clicking the Prompt option in the chat input